whallysson/rbpdf/README.md

 * HTML tag support.
 * CSS minimum support.
 * Image
- - 8bit PNG image support without RMagick liblary.
+ - 8bit PNG image support without RMagick library.
- - PNG(with alpha channel)/JPEG/GIF image support. (use RMagick liblary)
+ - PNG(with alpha channel)/JPEG/GIF image support. (use RMagick library)

 ##
 ## Installing RBPDF
 ##

-RBPDF is distrifuted via RubyGems, and can be installed the usual way that you install gems: by simply typing `gem install rbpdf` on the command line.
+RBPDF is distributed via RubyGems, and can be installed the usual way that you install gems: by simply typing `gem install rbpdf` on the command line.

 ==